sthaid/proj_reversi/README.md

 ## Algorithm

-The Minimax algorithm is used.
+The Alpha-Beta Pruning algorithm is used.

-The algorithm applies all possible moves and opposing countermoves up to a look ahead depth.
+Possible moves and opposing countermoves are considered up to a look ahead depth, or game over.
 The look ahead depth is determined based on CPU difficulty level.

 When the look ahead depth is reached, or the game is over, then a heuristic evaluation of the board is performed.
-The move is chosen which leads to the highest evaluation.
+The move is chosen which leads to the highest heuristic value.

-The look ahead depth depends on the CPU difficulty level 'N'.
-For example, when N=5 the look ahead depth is 5, except when there are greater than 51 pieces on the board then the look ahead continues until the game is over.

 The heuristic evaluation takes the following into account, listed in order of importance:
 - winning